Go Back Up

 Rising healthcare costs can make employers second-guess offering an employee health benefit.
 But the cost of losing employees by not offering health insurance can surpass the cost of providing one.
 So having some type of health benefit in your compensation package is vital.

 This article will break down the average employer health insurance cost per employee and the average cost of employer-sponsored health plans.
-We’ll also explain how you can use a health reimbursement arrangement (HRA) or health stipend to control your budget.
+We’ll also explain how you can use a health reimbursement arrangement (HRA) to control your budget.

-Want to see how health stipends compare to HRAs?
-See our free comparison chart
+Want to see how health stipends and HRAs compare?

 How much does group health insurance cost?